Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/azure-create-custom-role.md

 Skip this step if you have already deployed a simple resource group, role with permissions policy, and virtual network using the [resources.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/resources.json) template.
 :::

-If the roles defined by your organization cannot deploy AI Unlimited, you can use the [role-policy](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/role-policy.json) ARM template.
-This template contains permissions to create an AI Unlimited instance and grants AI Unlimited the permissions to create specific IAM roles and policies for the AI Unlimited engines it deploys.
+If the roles defined by your organization cannot deploy AI Unlimited, use the [role-policy](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/role-policy.json) ARM template.
+This template contains permissions to create an AI Unlimited instance and grants AI Unlimited permissions to create specific IAM ***[RBAC?]*** roles and policies for the AI Unlimited engines it deploys.
 Optionally, you can share the [ai-unlimited](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/policies/ai-unlimited.json) file with your organization administrator to create the custom role on your behalf.

-You can configure the custom roles and policies on the **Access control (IAM)** page from the Azure portal.
+You can configure the custom roles and policies on the **Access control (IAM)** ***[that sounds like AWS]*** page from the Azure portal.
 For detailed instructions, see [Create or update Azure custom roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal).

 To deploy the role-policy ARM template, do the following: